harness/developer-hub/docs/platform/10_Git-Experience/configure-git-experience-for-harness-entities.md

 Make sure `feature.file.editor` is not set to `false` in the `bitbucket.properties` file if you are using Bitbucket on-prem.

-### Review: Git experience requirements
+### Git experience requirements

 You can store your resources and configurations in Git by selecting the **Remote** option while creating the resources.

 For this, you must specify a Harness Git Connector, a repo, branch details, and a file path.

-This topic explains how to create a remote Pipeline and execute it using Harness Git Experience.
+This topic explains how to create a remote pipeline and execute it using Harness Git Experience.

 You can also store your configurations in Harness, by selecting the **Inline** option while creating resources.
-For more information on creating an inline Pipeline, see [Pipelines and Stages](/docs/category/pipelines).
+For more information on creating an inline pipeline, see [Pipelines and Stages](https://developer.harness.io/docs/category/pipelines).

 ![](./static/configure-git-experience-for-harness-entities-37.png)

 You can store configurations of the following resources in Git:

 * Pipelines
-* Input Sets
+* Input sets

 Harness tracks where your configuration is kept and manages the whole lifespan of resources by maintaining metadata for each resource.

-### Step 1: Add a remote pipeline
+### Add a remote pipeline

-This quickstart explains how to add a Pipeline and sync it with your Git repo.
+This quickstart explains how to add a pipeline and sync it with your Git repo.
 This is called the Remote option.
-To add an inline Pipeline, see **Remote** option.
-To add an inline Pipeline, see [Create a Pipeline](../8_Pipelines/add-a-stage.md#step-1-create-a-pipeline).
+To add an inline pipeline, see **Remote** option.
+To add an inline pipeline, see [Create a Pipeline](../8_Pipelines/add-a-stage.md#step-1-create-a-pipeline).

 In your Project, click **Pipelines** and then click **Create a Pipeline**.
 The **Create New Pipeline** settings appear.

 ![](./static/configure-git-experience-for-harness-entities-38.png)

-Enter a **Name** for your Pipeline.
+Enter a **Name** for your pipeline.

 Click **Remote**.
 The additional settings appear to configure Git Experience.

 ![](./static/configure-git-experience-for-harness-entities-39.png)

 In **Git Connector**, select or create a Git Connector to the repo for your Project.
 For steps, see [Code Repo Connectors](../7_Connectors/connect-to-code-repo.md).

 ![](./static/configure-git-experience-for-harness-entities-40.png)